Julia Vaughan (MA., BAAT & HCPC reg)

 An introductory meeting is a good way to find out whether you think I can offer the help you need and to decide how we work together.
 You can talk about what has been happening for you and what has led you to find a psychotherapist.

 I have been working with people and their images for over thirty years and have been an art psychotherapist for over ten years.

 Who I work with

-I work with adults, young people and children.
+I work with adults and young adults.
 Each person I work with is a unique individual with their own story.
 As such, my approach is tailored to suit each person.